mkalewski/pdflatex.sh/README.md

     -ss  FILE            STRICTLY check sentence separators
     -sc  [LANG] FILE     run interactive spell checker (by default LANG="en_GB" and UTF-8 encoding is used)
-    +o                   open PDF (or DVI) file after compilation +p                   use 'ps4pdf' instead of 'pdflatex'/'latex' (PSTricks) -V                   print script version
+    +sync                enable synchronization between source file and the resulting DVI or PDF file (see also: [1]) +o                   open PDF (or DVI) file after compilation +p                   use 'ps4pdf' instead of 'pdflatex'/'latex' (PSTricks) -V                   print script version